LuisOlivaresJ/Dosepy_API/README.rst

-Template for the Read the Docs tutorial
+Dosepy documentation using Read the Docs
 =======================================

-This GitHub template includes fictional Python library with some basic Sphinx docs.

 Read the tutorial here: